 This low-cost hotel is proof that sustainability can go hand in hand with affordability to offer eco-friendly accommodation to suit all budgets.
-The Hotel Andante is signed up to the Biosphere Responsible Tourism charter and follows a number of measures to reduce their impact on the environment, including using solar panels for energy and sourcing plant varieties which require minimal watering, as well as LED lighting to keep energy consumption down.
+The Hotel Andante is signed up to the Biosphere Responsible Tourism charter and follows a number of measures to reduce its impact on the environment, including using solar panels for energy and sourcing plant varieties that require minimal watering, as well as LED lighting to keep energy consumption down.

 Although not technically located within the city of Barcelona, this pioneering eco-resort is close enough that it is definitely worth mentioning.
-The number of measures in place at Mas Salagros makes it easy to see why this hotel has earned the label of 100 per cent eco-friendly: from using locally produced bio-fuels to recycling rain water, even the beds and mattresses have been made using natural materials and sustainably sourced wood.
-There’s even a farm onsite which provides some of the produce for the two in-house restaurants.
+The number of measures in place at Mas Salagros makes it easy to see why this hotel has earned the label of 100 per cent eco-friendly: from using locally produced bio-fuels to recycling rainwater, even the beds and mattresses have been made using natural materials and sustainably sourced wood.
+There’s even a farm onsite that provides some of the produce for the two in-house restaurants.

-This eco-friendly hotel offers its guests the opportunity to ‘sleep green in Barcelona’ thanks to its carefully designed rooms, furnished using sustainably sourced materials – from coco-mat mattresses to banana wood bedside tables.
-The décor at the Hostal Grau is simple and minimalist, emphasising natural materials and a stripped back aesthetic over high-tech facilities.
-They even have an ‘Off Room’ where guests can enjoy a night without access to internet, mobile phones or any other electronic device thanks to a purpose-built electromagnetic disabler.
+This eco-friendly hotel offers its guests the opportunity to “sleep green in Barcelona”, thanks to its carefully designed rooms, furnished using sustainably sourced materials – from coco-mat mattresses to banana-wood bedside tables.
+The decor at Hostal Grau is simple and minimalist, emphasising natural materials and a stripped-back aesthetic over high-tech facilities.
+They even have an Off Room, where guests can enjoy a night without access to the internet, mobile phones or any other electronic devices, thanks to a purpose-built electromagnetic disabler.